mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 But if you are not wise, you really become short-tempered.
 Short-tempered? *[He chuckles.]* [Meaning] you are pretty [easy to] get mad at somebody.

-> I will now explain for you the Maha Prajñā Paramita Dharma in order that each of you may become wise.
+> I will now explain for you the Maha Prajñā Pāramitā Dharma in order that each of you may become wise.

 That’s why Buddha expresses his compassion over all sentient beings: to let you know what wisdom is.
 So [now this] is the explanation of wisdom.

 > Pay careful attention, and I will explain it to you.

-Then from now, it starts to explain wisdom, *maha prajñā paramita*.
+Then from now, it starts to explain wisdom, *maha prajñā pāramitā*.

 > “Good Knowing Advisors, worldly people recite ‘Prajñā’ with their mouths all day long and yet do not recognize the Prajñā of their self-nature.”